 5.1.2 Clamps, preferably the pneumatic action type.

 5.1.2.1 Clamp faces at least 50 mm wide by 38 mm deep.
-Faces shall have a light cross-hatched serration.
+Faces shall have a light cross-hatch serration.

 Note 4: Plastic materials are reduced in width and thickness while being stretched.
 This causes them to draw down out of the clamps.
 Pneumatic clamps minimise this effect.
 It can be further reduced by the appropriate choice of surface of the clamps.
 The greatest improvement, both with respect to the above mentioned shrinkage problem and simple slippage, may be found from the use of urethane film which can be obtained as an adhesive tape approximately 0.5 mm thick.
 This material has a very high coefficient of friction, is somewhat malleable, and is easily replaced.
 Alternative materials are coated abrasive, rubber (neoprene or other synthetic types), or other tapes.